EngineeringLast Updated Jul 31, 20244 min read

 Further Reading

-The content in this guide should be all you need to comfortably write a config file for CircleCI.
+The content in this guide should be all you need to comfortably write a config file for your CircleCI CI/CD pipeline.
 YAML does support additional features, which you can read about on the official site or the less intimidating (but less exhaustive) Learn X in Y minutes.

 Read more: